JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/Tutorial_Jura.md

 The problem is that the result is not strictly orthogonal, but instead slightly curved.
 That causes issues later on when we want to intersect the surface with a 3D box.
-It is therefore better to use the `ProjectCartData` to project the `GeoData` structure to a `CartData` struct.
+It is therefore better to use the `projectCartData` to project the `GeoData` structure to a `CartData` struct.
 Let's first create this structure by using `x`,`y` coordinates that are slightly within the ranges given above:

 ```julia